ray-project/ray/doc/source/ray-core/monitoring-debugging/profiling.rst

   if __name__ == "__main__":
       main()

-Now, when executing your Python script, a cProfile list of profiled function calls will be outputted to terminal for each call made to ``cProfile.run()``.
+Now, when you execute your Python script, a cProfile list of profiled function calls are printed on the terminal for each call made to ``cProfile.run()``.
 At the very top of cProfile's output gives the total execution time for ``'ex1()'``: